Janine Southby

 Janine Southby Brown is a retired New Zealand netball player who then coached the national Silver Ferns netball team.
 She was also the coach of the Southern Steel in the ANZ Championship.
-Southby played for the Western Flyers in the National Bank Cup competition from 1997–2001, before transferring to the Dunedin-based Otago Rebels in 2002.
+Southby played for the Western Flyers in the National Bank Cup competition from 1997 to 2001, before transferring to the Dunedin-based Otago Rebels in 2002.
 In 2015, Southby was given the role as head coach for the New Zealand netball team the Silver Ferns.
-Southby had resigned on July 20th 2018 where the independent review found fault in Southby's coaching style.
+Southby had resigned on July 20, 2018, where the independent review found fault in Southby's coaching style.

 Coaching

 Southby retired from netball after the 2003 season and became the Rebels assistant coach for 2004 and 2005, working under Lois Muir.

 In 2006 Southby was announced the new coach of the Rebels franchise, and held that position until the National Bank Cup made way for the new ANZ Championship in 2008.

 Southby applied for the new coaching role of the Southern Steel, an amalgamation of the championship-winning Southern Sting and Rebels.
 She was unsuccessful, with Sting coach Robyn Broughton winning the position and opting to select former Silver Fern Donna Wilkins as her assistant.

 Southby continued her coaching with the Otago provincial side from 2008, and was later announced as coach of the New Zealand under 21 squad in 2010.
 Southby coached the national under 21 side for four years, ending in September 2013 when her side won the World Youth Cup in Glasgow.
 She is the current coach of the national senior Fast5 team.